ColinIanKing/linux-next/Documentation/dev-tools/kcov.rst

 The following program demonstrates using KCOV to collect coverage from both local tasks spawned by the process and the global task that handles USB bus #1:

-The user-space code for KCOV should also use an acquire to fetch the count of coverage entries in the shared buffer.
-This acquire pairs with the corresponding write memory barrier (smp_wmb()) on the kernel-side in kcov_move_area().

 .. code-block:: c

     /* Same includes and defines as above. */